max-orange-man/Orangecraft/README.md

 ## Zombie Shooter
 Press LMB to shoot.
 Kill all zombies.<br>
-You don’t take damage, and zombies won’t follow you if you jump or stand on a brick block.<br>
+You don’t take damage, and zombies will stop following you if you jump or stand on a brick block.<br>
 Fun fact: there’s a shooting sound.<br><br>
 <img src="Screenshots/Screenshot3.png">